 The accessibility regulations don’t require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
 For example, we don’t plan to fix old PDF newsletters, posters or campaign materials that might still be published and accessed through our website.

-We’re doing our best to try fix the issues outlined in The Shaw Trust accessibility report.
+We’re working to fix the issues outlined in The Shaw Trust accessibility report.

 We continually monitor the accessibility compliance of our site and have weekly automated updates.
 Improving our site is part of the Communications Team’s daily work.
 We are creating a training programme for colleagues and web editors to ensure content for the website meets accessibility criteria.

 Preparation of this accessibility statement

 This statement was prepared on February 2020.
 It was last reviewed on July 2021.